What is Content Marketing?

-Content Marketing involves creating relevant, valuable content to attract and keep loyal, lucrative customers.
+Content marketing involves creating relevant, valuable online content to help you attract and keep loyal, lucrative customers.

-How best to describe content marketing?
+How best way to describe content marketing?
 Wikipedia hits the nail on the head:

 “Content Marketing subscribes to the notion that delivering high-quality, relevant and valuable information to prospects and customers drives profitable consumer action.
 Content marketing has benefits in terms of retaining reader attention and improving brand loyalty.”

-The bad old days – Before the content marketing revolution
+The bad old days – Before the content revolution

 In a world where there’s so much media noise we’re deafened by it, the only way to hit home, grab someone’s attention and hold it is to give people the very best you can.
 Which means writing the best possible quality content, whatever the project, whether it’s a website, blog post, advert, email message, auto-responder, white paper, internal communication, press release, article or direct marketing collateral.